gemini-projects/gemini/README.md

 Gemini is an under development platform.
 I'm going to gradually release its services and libraries with open source licenses.

+You can find the ***REST API Geneator*** module in the official [Gemini Micronat Repository](https://github.com/gemini-projects/gemini-micronaut/tree/main) with starters and other details.

-At the moment is reserved for selected companies with which I collaborate.
+At the moment the GUI modules of the framework (*Full React Admin Single Page Application* and *Low code Full Stack React Components*) is reserved for selected companies with which I collaborate.

 If you want to try it out or use it in your company you can reach me out on [Linkedin](https://www.linkedin.com/in/andreatarquini/) or open an issue here.